BNolet/postodon/README.md

 # Usage

 You can either run the bot raw using node or run it in a docker container using the provided docker-compose.yml file.
 If you find any issues with that file, feel free to open an issue.
+See [HOWTO.md](docs/HOWTO.md) for more usage info.

 # The basics